-While I, like all genealogists, are thrilled when we discover the name of a new ancestor, one thing that has always made me smile is learning about actual events in their lives.
+While I am, like all genealogists, thrilled when we discover the name of a new ancestor, one thing that has always made me smile is learning about actual events in their lives.
 Having the pertinent information down on paper helps you learn the facts about the events, but pictures allow you to really get a feel for what happened.

 While going through my mother's photos, I found one photo album that contained some pictures I don't think I've ever seen before.
 I tend to believe it was the photo album that belonged to my grandparents, given the time-frame the photos were taken and the things in the photographs.
 Among the photos were a few from a sale my grandfather had when he sold off all his dairy cows.